waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # 2. S.S.
 Anne - Current Objective
 - **Primary Goal:** Find the Captain to get HM CUT.
-- **Secondary Goal:** Find the stairs to the Captain's quarters.
+- **Secondary Goal:** Defeat BLAZe to reach the Captain.
 - **Key Discoveries:**
+    - The path to the Captain is on the S.S.
+Anne Bow, after defeating trainers and the rival.
-    - **Kitchen Puzzle Solved:** The 'odd ball in the trash' hint from the cook at (6,13) referred to a GREAT BALL found in the trash can at (14,10), not a switch.
-The kitchen is a dead end.
+    - The kitchen 'odd ball' hint was a red herring for a GREAT BALL, not a switch.
-    - The stairs to the upper decks are NOT on the B1F.
-    - Some cooks are path-blockers, not trainers (e.g., Cook at (2,13)).
+    - The S.S.
+Anne 2F is split into two disconnected corridors.
     - HM STRENGTH: A Super Nerd on B1F mentioned his Machoke has STRENGTH.
 This is likely the HM.
-    - Rival: A battle with BLAZe is expected before reaching the Captain.

-# 3. Key Hints & NPC Dialogue
-- **S.S.
-Anne Kitchen:** A cook at (6,13) said: "I saw an odd ball in the trash."
-This was a hint for a GREAT BALL.

-# 4. Item & TM Usage
+# 3. Item & TM Usage
-- **TM44 (Rest):** Taught to PARCH, replacing POISON STING.
+- **TM44 (Rest):** Taught to PARCH.
 (COMPLETE)
 - **TM08 (Body Slam):** Plan to teach to THISTLE, replacing Tackle.

-# 5. General Gameplay Insights
+# 4. General Gameplay Insights
 - **Systematic Exploration:** Clear areas methodically.
-Don't assume a floor is the correct path until stairs are found.
+Trust agents, but verify and adapt if they fail.
 - **NPC Interaction:** Non-battling/defeated trainers are impassable walls.
 Some event NPCs offer gifts or block paths.
 - **Game Mechanics:**
     - Poison deals 1 HP damage every 4 steps.
     - Level-capped Pokémon show fake EXP gain.
     - Non-volatile status conditions are cured after trainer battles.
     - PC System: 'SOMEONE's PC' is for Pokémon, 'Gem's PC' is for Items.
-    - HM CUT: Used by pressing 'A' on a tree, not from a menu.
 - **Unverified Assumptions:**
     - The S.S.
 Anne might leave after I get HM Cut.
 I should be efficient.

-# 6. Battle Intel
+# 5. Battle Intel
 ## Gym Leaders
 - **Brock (DEFEATED):** Geodude (Lv 12), Onix (Lv 14).
 - **Misty (DEFEATED):** Psyduck (Lv 19), Goldeen (Lv 18), Starmie (Lv 21).
 ## Rival BLAZe
 - **@ Cerulean City:** Pidgeotto (Lv 18), Raticate (Lv 17), Kadabra (Lv 16), Vaporeon (Lv 20).

-# 7. Agent Development Log
+# 6. Agent Development Log
-- **Pathfinder Agent Overhaul:** The agent's system prompt has been rewritten to explicitly treat ALL objects (including defeated trainers) as impassable, with Pikachu as the only exception.
-This seems to be working well.
-- **Consolidation Idea:** Consider merging the `stuck_solver_agent` and `map_explorer_agent` into a single, more robust exploration agent.
+- **ACTION ITEM:** Consolidate `stuck_solver_agent` and `map_explorer_agent` into a single, more robust exploration agent that can both find paths to unseen tiles and generate hypotheses when stuck.
-- **Future Agent Ideas:**
-    - **Progression Blocker Agent:** To analyze key items, map data, and NPC dialogue to identify requirements for story obstacles (e.g., the thirsty Saffron guard).
+- **ACTION ITEM:** Create `Progression Blocker Agent` to analyze key items, map data, and NPC dialogue to identify requirements for story obstacles (e.g., the thirsty Saffron guard).
-    - **Trainer Battle Predictor:** To simulate battles against known trainer teams, suggesting optimal leads and switch strategies.

-# 8. Training Goals
+# 7. Training Goals
 - **S.S.
-Anne:** Defeat all trainers.
+Anne:** Defeat all trainers on the bow to reach the Captain.
 - **Post S.S.
 Anne:** PARCH (Lv 12) and THISTLE (Lv 16) need training.

-# 9. Reflection Log (Turn 11407)
-- **Agent Dev Idea:** Create `Progression Blocker Agent` to analyze story obstacles.
-- **Agent Dev Idea:** Consolidate `stuck_solver_agent` and `map_explorer_agent` into a single, more robust exploration agent.
-- **Personal Improvement:** Must be more consistent with marking defeated trainers with '☠️' emoji immediately after battle.